spotlightpa/poor-richard/content/news/2024-07-22-SPLBUD24EVENT.md

 +++
-blurb = "Join us July 25 for a free panel on what did — and didn’t — make it into Pennsylvania’s new budget." byline = "Spotlight PA Staff" description = "Join us July 25 for a free panel on Pennsylvania’s budget winners and losers." event-date = 2024-07-25T18:00:00-04:00 event-title = "Budget Breakdown" event-url = "https://zoom.us/webinar/register/WN_RNTwYiQ9QuuDy7A2hwX_-A#/"
+blurb = "Spotlight PA hosted a free panel on what did — and didn’t — make it into Pennsylvania’s new budget." byline = "Spotlight PA Staff" description = "Spotlight PA hosted a free panel on Pennsylvania’s budget winners and losers." event-date = 2024-07-25T18:00:00-04:00 event-title = "Budget Breakdown" event-url = "https://zoom.us/webinar/register/WN_RNTwYiQ9QuuDy7A2hwX_-A#/"